siteleaf/siteleaf.com/index.markdown

   subsections:
   - title: Open source superpowers
     body:
-      Siteleaf is compatible with Jekyll, the static site generator for over half a million websites on GitHub Pages.
+      Siteleaf is compatible with [Jekyll](http://jekyllrb.com/), the static site generator for over half a million websites on GitHub Pages.

-      Benefit from a **large open source community**.
-Use any existing Jekyll theme, or write your own using Liquid, Sass, and CoffeeScript.
+      Benefit from a large open source community.
+Use any existing Jekyll theme, or write your own using [Liquid](https://shopify.github.io/liquid/), [Sass](http://sass-lang.com/), and [CoffeeScript](http://coffeescript.org/).
     image: "/uploads/home__develop--jekyll.png"
     logos:
-    - title: Jekyll
-      image: "/uploads/logo--jekyll.svg"
-    - title: Sass
-      image: "/uploads/logo--sass.svg"
-    - title: CoffeeScript
+      title: open source
-      image: "/uploads/logo--coffeescript.svg"
+      image: "/uploads/logos--open-source.svg"
     color: red
     link:
       title: Learn more
       url: http://learn.siteleaf.com/themes/getting-started/
   - title: GitHub integration
     body:
       No more accidental overwrites or deletes.
-Any change made in Siteleaf can be synced to GitHub, where you can see a log of edits, who made them, and roll back to any state, giving you a **time machine for your content**.
+Any change made in Siteleaf can be synced to [GitHub](https://github.com/), where you can see a log of edits, who made them, and roll back to any state, giving you a time machine for your content.

       As you develop your theme, Siteleaf can also update to reflect the changes you push to GitHub.
 Fits right into your existing workflow.